Michael Polanyi: Critique of reductionism

 In "Life's irreducible structure" (1968), Polanyi argues that the information contained in the DNA molecule is not reducible to the laws of physics and chemistry.
 Although a DNA molecule cannot exist without physical properties, these properties are constrained by higher-level ordering principles.
 In "Transcendence and Self-transcendence" (1970), Polanyi criticises the mechanistic world view that modern science inherited from Galileo.

 Polanyi advocates emergence i.e. the claim that there are several levels of reality and of causality.
 He relies on the assumption that boundary conditions supply degrees of freedom that, instead of being random, are determined by higher-level realities, whose properties are dependent on but distinct from the lower level from which they emerge.
 An example of a higher-level reality functioning as a downward causal force is consciousness – intentionality – generating meanings – intensionality.

 Mind is a higher-level expression of the capacity of living organisms for discrimination.
-Our pursuit of self-set ideals such as truth and justice transforms our understanding of the world.
+Our pursuit of self-set ideals such as truth and justice transform our understanding of the world.
 The reductionistic attempt to reduce higher-level realities into lower-level realities generates what Polanyi calls a moral inversion, in which the higher is rejected with moral passion.
 Polanyi identifies it as a pathology of the modern mind and traces its origins to a false conception of knowledge; although it is relatively harmless in the formal sciences, that pathology generates nihilism in the humanities.
 Polanyi considered Marxism an example of moral inversion.
 The State, on the grounds of an appeal to the logic of history, uses its coercive powers in ways that disregard any appeals to morality.

 Tacit knowledge

-Tacit knowledge, as distinct from explicit knowledge, is an influential term developed by Polanyi in The Tacit Dimension to describe the idea of know-how, the ability to do something without necessarily being able to articulate it or even be aware of all its dimensions: for example, being able to ride a bicycle or play a musical instrument without being able to fully explain the details of how it happens.
+Tacit knowledge, as distinct from explicit knowledge, is an influential term developed by Polanyi in The Tacit Dimension to describe among other things the ability to do something without necessarily being able to articulate it: for example, being able to ride a bicycle or play a musical instrument without being able to fully explain the details of how it happens.
+He claims that not only do practical skills rely upon tacit awareness, all perception and meaning is rendered possible by agents relying upon their tacit awareness.
+Every consciousness has a subsidiary and a focal awareness, and this distinction also has an ontological dimension, because a lower and a higher dimension is how emergence takes place.

-Influence and legacy

-The literary critic Rita Felski has named Polanyi as an important precursor to the project of postcritique within literary studies.